BioImage-Archive/bia-integrator/ro-crate-ingest/ro_crate_ingest/ro_crate_modification/ro_crate_modification_readme.md

    Specimen entities, and write track metadata to the file list.
 5. Run the default-dataset step.
 If any file rows are still unassigned, a `"Default dataset"` entity is created if needed and those rows are assigned to it.
+When created, it is also linked from the Study `hasPart` list.
    No YAML entry is needed for the default dataset.

+If two pattern-based steps match the same file and write the same file-list column, the later step overwrites the earlier value and logs a warning.

 ---